ok-robot/ok-robot/README.md

 **Tape Placement:** This [drive folder](https://drive.google.com/drive/folders/1qbY5OJDktrD27bDZpar9xECoh-gsP-Rw?usp=sharing) has illustrations on how to place tapes on the ground and scan the environment properly.

-**Scan the Environment:** Once the objects and tapes are placed you can scan the environment and place the record3D r3d file in the `navigation/r3d/` folder.
+**Scan the Environment:** After positioning the objects and tapes, proceed to scan the environment and save the Record3D r3d file in the `navigation/r3d/` folder.
 If you just want to try out a sample r3d file, you can use `navigation/r3d/sample.r3d`.

 **Extract PointCloud:** Then, use the `navigation/get_point_cloud.py` script to extract the pointcloud of the scene, which will be stored as `navigation/pointcloud.ply`.
 ```